ShimOne420/AudioTranscriber/README.md

 Use this code on google colab to transcribe your audio for free with whisper openAI open source model

 It transcribes audio files directly from your computer and allows you to:
-	•	✅ See real-time transcription with progress percentage.
 •	🌍 Transcribe in the top 10 most spoken languages in the world.
 	•	📄 Export the transcription to TXT, PDF, or Word (.docx) formats.